clicrdv-admin/omnipay/README.md

 ### Configure a Mangopay gateway

 You will first need to setup Omnipay with a secret token in order to securize the payments.
-You can generate one in an irb console by calling `SecureRandom.hex`.
+You can generate one in an irb console by calling `SecureRandom.hex` ( `require 'active_support'` ) .

 ```ruby
 # config/initializers/omnipay.rb